scottadkin/Node-UTStats/README.md

  to change it to every ten minutes replace the line with this one
 importInterval: 600 * 1000, //seconds * miliseconds
 ```
+- To import bt records run the command "node btimport".
+- To import all maps in the Maps/ dir run the command "node mapimport"